JMHOO/planet-insight/README.md

 # An automatic training system for deep learning

-This is a three weeks project demostrate the idea of automated training.
+This package provides a solution of automated training system for Deep Learning.
+It contains a restful service, dockerized training worker and an example WebUI build upon restful service.

 ### Features:

   * Use predefined file(JSON) to define Deep Learning network architeture
-    * Support modular model to reduce the complicity of JSON of similar models
+  * Support modular model to reduce the complicity of JSON on describing similar models
-    * Pretrained model can be loaded into different architecture
+  * Pretrained model can be loaded into different network architecture
-    * Training instances(dockerized) can deploy to anywhere
+  * Training instances(dockerized container) can be deployed to anywhere

 ## Structure of package